 Wilderness Connect, housed on the University of Montana campus, acknowledges that we are on the traditional lands of the Salish and Kalispel peoples, who have stewarded this land throughout many generations and are its past, present, and future caretakers.

 The Paleontology toolbox provides material to assist in managing paleontological resources in wilderness.
 Due to the passage of the Paleontological Resources Preservation Act in 2009, land management agencies are currently writing new regulations and policies for the stewardship of these resources.
-Toolboxes are comprehensively reviewed and updated approximately every three years, with intermittent small updates and additions in the interim.
-To suggest new materials for inclusion, email Lisa Ronald at email@example.com.
-Date of last update: 11/17/2018.
+Contact us to suggest new materials for inclusion.

 Paleontology and the Wilderness Act

 The Wilderness Act does not specifically mention paleontological resources.
 However, in the definition of wilderness found in Section 2(c)(4), the Act says wilderness "may also contain ecological, geological, or other features of scientific, educational, scenic, or historical use."
 Paleontological resources are obviously geological, scientific, educational, and may be scenic.

 In addition, Section 4(b) says, "Except as otherwise provided in this Act, wilderness areas shall be devoted to the public purposes of recreational, scenic, scientific, educational, and historical use."
 Again, paleontological resources clearly fall into several of these categories.

 The difficult task in managing paleontological resources in a wilderness setting is how to preserve those resources while at the same time preserving the other qualities of wilderness character.
 The contents of this Toolbox should help.

 Management Regulations, Policies, and Practices

 - Wilderness Manual 6340 1.6.C.12, Paleontological Resources